• Recipe Index

 • In a separate bowl, sift (or using a silicone spatula, mix) together the flour, baking soda, baking powder, and pinch of salt.

-• To the wet ingredients, pour in the dry and whisk until the flour JUST comes together with the wet ingredients.
-Try not to over mix.
+• To the wet ingredients, pour in the dry ingredients and the blueberries, fold with a spatula; do not overmix.
 The batter will get thick and may be a little lumpy.

 • Let the batter sit for 20 minutes on the counter.
 Meanwhile, preheat the oven to 375º and line a muffin tray, pre-grease the muffin liners.